Advanced-computer-lab-2024/JourneyJot/README.md

 ## Project Title

-**Virtual Trip Planner**
+**JourneyJot**

 ---

 ## Motivation

-The Virtual Trip Planner is designed to simplify vacation planning by providing an all-in-one platform where users can personalize their trips, make seamless bookings, manage budgets, discover local attractions, and receive real-time notifications.
-Our goal is to enhance the travel experience by integrating essential services into a single, user-friendly application.
+JourneyJot is designed to revolutionize vacation planning by offering an all-in-one platform that allows users to personalize their trips, make seamless bookings, manage budgets, discover local attractions, and receive real-time notifications.
+Our mission is to enhance the travel experience by integrating essential services into a single, intuitive application, making travel planning effortless and enjoyable.

 ---